cloudfoundry/bosh-linux-stemcell-builder/README.md

 The arguments to `stemcell:build_os_image` are:

 0. *`operating_system_name`* identifies which type of OS to fetch.
 Determines which package repository and packaging tool will be used to download and assemble the files.
 Must match a value recognized by the  [OperatingSystem](bosh-stemcell/lib/bosh/stemcell/operating_system.rb) module.
-Currently, `ubuntu` `centos` and `rhel` are recognized.
+Currently, only `ubuntu` is recognized.
 0. *`operating_system_version`* an identifier that the system may use to decide which release of the OS to download.
 Acceptable values depend on the operating system.
 For `ubuntu`, use `xenial`.
-For `centos` or `rhel`, use `7`.
 0. *`os_image_path`* the path to write the finished OS image tarball to.
 If a file exists at this path already, it will be overwritten without warning.

-#### Special requirements for building a RHEL OS image

-There are a few extra steps you need to do before building a RHEL OS image:

-0. Start up or re-provision the stemcell building machine (run `vagrant up` or `vagrant provision` from this directory)
-0. Download the [RHEL 7.0 Binary DVD](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.0/x86_64/product-downloads) image and use `scp` to copy it to the stemcell building machine.
-Note that RHEL 7.1 does not yet build correctly.
-0. On the stemcell building machine, mount the RHEL 7 DVD at `/mnt/rhel`:

-        $ mkdir -p /mnt/rhel
-        $ mount rhel-server-7.0-x86_64-dvd.iso /mnt/rhel

-0. On the stemcell building machine, put your Red Hat Account username and password into environment variables:

-        $ export RHN_USERNAME=my-rh-username@company.com
-        $ export RHN_PASSWORD=my-password

-0. On the stemcell building machine, run the stemcell building rake task:

-        $ bundle exec rake stemcell:build_os_image[rhel,7,$PWD/tmp/rhel_7_base_image.tgz]

-See below [Building the stemcell with local OS image](#with-local-os-image) on how to build stemcell with the new OS image.

-#### Special requirements for building a PhotonOS image

-There are a few extra steps you need to do before building a PhotonOS image:

-0. Start up or re-provision the stemcell building machine (run `vagrant up` or `vagrant provision` from this directory)
-0. Download the [latest PhotonOS ISO image](https://vmware.bintray.com/photon/iso/) and use `scp` to copy it to the stemcell building machine.
-The version must be TP2-dev or newer.
-0. On the stemcell building machine, mount the PhotonOS ISO at `/mnt/photonos`:

-        $ mkdir -p /mnt/photonos
-        $ mount photon.iso /mnt/photonos

-0. On the stemcell building machine, run the stemcell building rake task:

-        $ bundle exec rake stemcell:build_os_image[photonos,TP2,$PWD/tmp/photon_TP2_base_image.tgz]

-See below [Building the stemcell with local OS image](#with-local-os-image) on how to build stemcell with the new OS image.

-#### Special requirements for building an openSUSE image

-The openSUSE image is built using [Kiwi](http://opensuse.github.io/kiwi/) which is not available in the normal builder container.
-For that reason a special container has to be used.
-All required steps are described in the [documentation](./ci/docker/suse-os-image-stemcell-builder/README.md).

 #### How to run tests for OS Images